 The cost of GM’s extended warranty is somewhere between $1,000 and $2,000, and that only adds two years to the coverage.
 For a similar price, there are third-party options that offer much more coverage.

 With third-party extended protection, coverage for your GM vehicle can last well beyond 100,000 miles.
-Some vehicle service contracts also include roadside assistance options and let you go to any repair shop you want.
+Leading vehicle service contracts also include roadside assistance options and let you go to any repair shop you want.

 GM Coverage With Endurance